-Instead, many people enroll in a comprehensive bar review course, such as an in-person option like BARBRI, Themis Bar Review, Kaplan Bar Review or another online platform.
+Instead, many people enroll in a comprehensive bar review course.
 Taking one of these courses will help you review the fundamentals of law and understand how the bar exam is organized.
 These courses also add structure to your bar preparation plan, increasing the likelihood of you meeting your objectives.

 Develop and Maintain a Study Schedule